- Northeastern beat BU, 5-2, in last night’s 66th men’s Beanpot championship game

 - The Terriers will finish Hockey East play with two games on the road and two at home

-The BU men’s ice hockey Terriers and the Northeastern Huskies entered the 66th Beanpot championship game February 12 with the same goal: to break 30.
+The BU men’s ice hockey Terriers and the Northeastern Huskies entered Monday night’s 66th Beanpot championship game with the same goal: to break 30.
 The 20th-ranked Terriers were hoping to add to their Beanpot-record 30 titles, while 12th-ranked Northeastern was marking 30 years since its last Beanpot title win.
-At the end of the night, it was the Huskies who succeeded: they beat the Terriers, 5-2, to take home their fifth Beanpot trophy in program history.
+At the end of the night, it was the Huskies who came out on top, beating the Terriers, 5-2, to take home only their fifth Beanpot trophy in program history.

-Even in the stands, the battle began one-sided: Northeastern fans easily outnumbered and outshouted the Dog Pound, at one point in the third period cheering, “We can’t hear you.”
-But on the ice, it was the Terriers who first silenced the crowd with what looked to be the game’s first goal: a give-and-go between Drew Melanson (MET’18) and Brady Tkachuk (CGS’19).
-The goal was called off after a review determined the play was a goaltender interference.
+Even in the stands, the battle began one-sided: Northeastern fans easily outnumbered and outshouted the Dog Pound—at one point in the third period cheering, “We can’t hear you.”
+But on the ice, it was the Terriers who first silenced the Huskies crowd with what looked to be the game’s first goal: a give-and-go between Drew Melanson (MET’18) and Brady Tkachuk (CGS’19).
+But the goal was called off after a review determined the play was a goaltender interference.

-As he did in the semifinal game on February 5, Logan Cockerill (CGS’19) rose to the occasion, once again scoring the first goal of the evening.
+As he did in last Monday’s semifinal game, Logan Cockerill (CGS’19) rose to the occasion, once again scoring the first goal of the evening.
 The forward pulled a move out of his bag of tricks, slipping the puck through his own legs while behind the net.
 The puck deflected off Primeau’s stick and gave the Terriers their first score.

 But the momentum quickly ended for BU as Northeastern responded with back-to-back power play goals.